top of page

 But visibility is not verification.

-A cloned code can resolve through legitimate infrastructure without triggering detection.
+A cloned code can resolve through legitimate infrastructure without proving that the physical product is real.

-When identity is not bound to the physical object, counterfeit substitution becomes structurally possible.
+When identity is not bound to the physical object, counterfeit substitution remains structurally possible.

 Verification must answer a different question: